Now, mall wants special girl's father to delete his Facebook post

-Neville Dhabar had taken to the social networking site to speak about the treatment meted out to his daughter Tiana at the gaming zone of Oberoi Mall last Saturday; he now says authorities have repeatedly been asking him to delete the post
+Neville Dhabar had taken to social networking site to speak about the treatment meted out to his daughter Tiana at the gaming zone of Oberoi Mall last Saturday

 “I have been getting continuous calls from the mall authorities, who want me to delete my Facebook post and bury the matter, but they refuse to apologise publicly.
 I am not standing up for my child alone, but for all those who have faced a similar situation,” said Neville Dhabhar, father of Tiana, a special child.

 Neville Dhabhar’s six-year-old daughter, Tiana, a special child, wasn’t allowed to enter Fun City the gaming zone at Oberoi Mall in Goregaon.
 Pic blurred on request

 After mid-day reported how Tiana, a special child, wasn’t allowed to enter the Fun City the gaming zone at Oberoi Mall her father Neville Dhabhar has been receiving constant calls from the mall authorities, asking him to delete the post he had written on Facebook about the incident (‘Manager bars special girl from entering gaming zone in mall’, July 30).
 The post received sharp and angry reactions from people, who spread the word and showed solidarity with Neville and his family.

 mid-day had reported on the incident and Neville’s subsequent Facebook post on July 30